nglasl/silverstripe-extensible-search/README.md

 ### Enabling Full Text

-The extensible search page will try to use the MySQL full text search by default, however will require some YAML configuration around the data objects you wish to search against.
+The extensible search page will work with the MySQL/SQLite full text search by default, however will require some YAML configuration around the data objects you wish to search against.

 ```yaml
 FulltextSearchable: